 Damages for the death of an infant or unborn child can include amounts for the loss of love and companionship, the emotional suffering of the parents, medical expenses, and funeral expenses.

 When a mother dies, the loss to survivors is even more palpable.
 She won’t be there for her newborn, her other children, and her spouse.
 We seek damages for the profound loss of her contributions: her irreplaceable love, companionship, parenting, and support, as well as any income that the family must replace.

 We have offices in Cleveland and Elyria, but we take cases all across Ohio.
 Please call us at (855) 466-5541 or fill out this form to discuss your loss.
 We occasionally take out of state maternal death cases.
 We have answers to your questions about wrongful death litigation: who can file a lawsuit, how long it takes, statutes of limitation, and so on.
 We won’t charge you for your initial consultation, and if we proceed, we’ll take your case on a contingency fee basis.

-We understand that no amount of money will replace the life of your baby or the baby’s mother.
+The Becker Law Firm understands that no amount of money will replace the life of your baby or the baby’s mother.
 Yet we understand that accountability is important – not simply as a step on the road to rebuilding your life, but also to prevent the same tragedy from happening to other families.